AlexisDrch/Pacman-multiAgent/README.md

 Monsters agents are independant and random steppers in the grids.
 They react to the tick sent by environment and responds with a random move (new position in the grid) regarding their initial position.

 #### Traveler
 Traveler is the player.
-Here its the entity that move across the grid and try to survive from the monsters.
+Here its the entity that moves across the grid and try to survive from the monsters.
 It moves (new position) regarding a bunch of analyses made by ArtificialIntelligence agent.
-It can ch
+If a traveler cross the same step as a monster, he dies.

 #### ArtificialIntelligence (AI)
 AI agents are called by the traveler.
-This agent uses differents analysers agent to analyse the environment and get the best move for the traveler.
+This agent uses different analyser agents to analyse the environment, compares their response and find the best move for the traveler.

 #### AnalyserAgent
-Thoses agents propose differents move to the AI agent regarding the environment's state.
+Thoses agents propose different moves to the AI agent regarding the environment's state.